-A recent Mark Cuban blog post on the cost of tertiary education and the level of student debt in the United States has relevance which extends beyond his country and topic.
+Mark Cuban's blog post on the cost of tertiary education and the level of student debt in the United States has relevance which extends beyond his country and topic.
 It grapples with major issues about the future of tertiary education.
 It's a huge topic.
-This is just a Lightbulb note for reference.

 Cuban's title is overblown: "The Coming Meltdown in College Education & Why The Economy Won't Get Better Any Time Soon".
-Cuban is often a scrappy writer.
-This does not get in the way of the fact that he is easy to read, explores new ideas, and debates opinions, often in opposition to popular views.
+While he is often a scrappy writer he's also easy to read, explores new ideas, and debates opinions, often in opposition to popular views

 On student debt the alarming debt figures he quotes speak for themselves.
 He states that the "37 million holders of student loans have more debt than the 175 million or so credit card owners" in the United States.
 He says this is more than the debt on cars in the United States.

 In the Australian context his comments on tertiary education, not student debt, remind me of conversations I've had for decades on how out of touch law school education and writing can be in terms of serving student needs.